Stalking Victor Hugo in Paris: Bon Vivant, Famous Writer, and Secret Interior Decorator

 Hugo lived there from 1832 to 1848.
 The museum is an impressionist form of academic preservation.
 The house is reconstituted from several of the writer's residences and that of his mistress, Juliette Drouet.

-Still, it's a romantic place, like the swashbuckling and romantic author.
+Still, the house-museum is a romantic place, like the swashbuckling and romantic author.
 And, surprisingly, it reveals that Hugo was not only a prolific writer and womanizer, but had a sub-speciality in interior design.
+Hugo used to prowl antique markets, trying to surround himself with beautiful things.

 Victor Hugo: A Short Biography